Updated January 1, 2022

 We do not disclose your personal information with others, except in the following circumstances and in accordance with applicable law:

 - To our agents and service providers, who act on our behalf and under confidentiality agreements to deliver services, provide IT support, and help us fulfill the other purposes set forth above;

-- If you participate in a medical education program that we sponsor and thereby obtain a continuing medical education or similar certificate, we may disclose the fact that you participated in the program to the institute or university that accredited the program for the purposes of complying with professional accreditation recordkeeping requirements;
+- If you participate in a medical education activity that we publish and thereby obtain a continuing medical education or similar certificate, we may disclose the fact that you participated in the activity to the medical school or institute that accredited the activity for the purposes of complying with professional accreditation recordkeeping requirements;

 - As required by applicable law, including, without limitation, in response to any government or regulatory agency request, to cooperate with law enforcement investigations, or upon receipt of any court order; and

 - To courts and public authorities to protect you, us, or third parties from harm, such as fraud.

 If you respond to a market research survey, we do not disclose your personal information to the third parties on whose behalf we are conducting such research except with your consent or where required by applicable law, such as to comply with applicable adverse incident reporting requirements.
 We otherwise only disclose market research results to third parties in aggregate (as a collection of total responses), and individual responses of respondents are not disclosed in association with the respondent’s personal information.